bayer-science-for-a-better-life/XAI4Embeddings/README.md

 ### Overview
-This repository contains the code implementation for the submission *Explaining, Evaluating and Enhancing Neural Networks' Learned Representations*.
+This repository contains the code implementation for the manuscript *Explaining, Evaluating and Enhancing Neural Networks' Learned Representations*.
 We use [PyTorch Lightening](https://github.com/PyTorchLightning/pytorch-lightning) for training the models in our experiments.